Selling in today's market: why strategy and pricing matter more than speed

 Is a Busy Market Automatically Good News for Sellers?

-Between March 1 and March 10, the Dubai Land Department recorded 3,497 total transactions worth AED 8.68 billion.
+Across March 2026, the Dubai Land Department recorded 10,066 total transactions worth AED 29.51 billion.
 That headline number sounds like straightforward good news for anyone with a ready-to-sell unit.
 The reality sitting behind it is more specific.

 Market activity is real and well-documented.
 But a rising transaction count does not lift every listing with it.
 The market did not carry the sellers who converted that activity into a completed sale.
 They out-prepared it.